codurance/site/_posts/2017-10-23-legacy-code-retreat.md

 ### Session 4 - Simplifying Conditionals

-This session was about reducing the complexity of the code by avoing complex conditionals and removing Else branches.
-By doing so, the code would get easier to read and, consequently, easier to test and mantain.
+This session was about reducing the complexity of the code by avoiding complex conditionals and removing Else branches.
+By doing so, the code would get easier to read and, consequently, easier to test and maintain.

 After spending the first three sessions looking at the Java version of the Kata, I decided to explore other languages.
 Fortunately, my next pair was working with C#.
 We both didn't have the Golden Master implemented, so we wanted to write it.